Welcome to Edwardsville, Kansas

 Edwardsville has a wide variety of housing options to choose from for singles, families, and senior citizens.
 Residential growth has been steady, with an emphasis on rural development that features large lots and acreage.
 Numerous housing additions have started in recent years, however.
 Edwardsville, also lists three apartment facilities and three homes geared to older adults or long-term care.
-Edwardsville also has the large mobile home community in Kansas available.
+Edwardsville also has the largest mobile home community in Kansas.
 Extensive open ground remains for future growth.

 The Bonner Springs/Edwardsville School District USD 204 provides education in the area.
 The district provides quality education throughout the area, including at the Edwardsville Elementary School.
 Older students attend the Robert E. Clark Middle School and Bonner Springs High School, both in nearby Bonner Springs.

 Local adults are well educated.
 More than 81 percent of the residents have a high school degree or greater education.
 Another 12.8 percent have bachelor’s degrees and 3.7 percent have graduate or professional training.
 Local unemployment is among the lowest in the country.

 The spiritual community is important here.
 With a population of less than 5,000, Edwardsville still boasts six churches within its twelve square miles.
 A number of service organizations also make their home here and contribute to the fabric of the community with volunteers and numerous programs.